jerryscript-project/iotjs/docs/IoT.js-API-GPIO.md

 * `portNumber: Number` - port number to read.
 * `callback: Function(err: Error | null, value: Number)`.

-Read value from a GPIO port.
+Reads value from a GPIO port.

 `callback` will be called with the value.